Easy Pumpkin Mac and Cheese

 How to Make Pumpkin Mac and Cheese

+To make it, melt butter in a large pan, then whisk in flour until light brown and nutty.
+Pour in some milk and whisk until the sauce thickens.
 Once you have a creamy sauce, it’s all about the seasonings.
-We add salt, pepper, nutmeg, mustard for a little zing, and of course, the pumpkin puree.
+We add salt, pepper, nutmeg, mustard for some zing, and pumpkin puree.

 For the cheese, we use extra sharp cheddar.
 It just tastes better that way.
 We also grate the cheese ourselves.
 After making many batches of mac and cheese, we’ve found that home-grated cheese melts more easily than the cheese sold pre-grated in bags.